Backyard-Studios/Renderwerk/README.md

   - Desktop development with C++
   - MSVC v143
   - Windows 11 SDK (10.0.26100.0 or above recommended, not tested with older versions)
+- [tracy v0.11.1](https://github.com/wolfpld/tracy/releases/tag/v0.11.1) (If you want to profile the engine)

 ### 🛠️ Setting up the workspace